luiscoco/Azure_ServiceBus_with_dotNET8_WebAPI_consumer/README.md

 # How to create a .NET8 WebAPI for receiving messages from Azure ServiceBus

+See the source code for this demo in this github repo: https://github.com/luiscoco/Azure_ServiceBus_with_dotNET8_WebAPI_consumer

 ## 1. Create Azure ServiceBus (Topic and Subscrition)

 We first log in to Azure Portal and search for Azure Service Bus